2yan/AWS_POSTGRES/README.md

 # AWS PostgreSQL Lambda Layer
+Disclaimer:  I had AI help with this readme but it is overall appropriate, concise and has better grammar than I would normally have.

 ## Overview
 This repository contains prebuilt PostgreSQL Lambda Layers for AWS.